AhmedBibars/ELDB-Binary-Image-Descriptor/README.md

 This project introduces ELDB binary image descriptor.
 This descriptor is used as a global image discriptor for place recogntion applications.
 ELDB represents an extenstion to the Local Diffrence Binary (LDB) binary image discriptor that enhances its: ) image matching accuricy, 2) robustness againest apperance changes, and 3) its computional effeciency.

+To compute the ELDB discriptor of an image.
+First, the locations of the randomly selected image-cells pairs should be determined using LDBLookUpTable function.
+Then, the discriptor is computed using ELDB1 function.
+As the following:

+Mode=1;         % 1: Linear growing grid, 2: Exponential growing grid.
+ImageSize=64;   % Reduced image side-size
+LevelsNum=15;   % Maximium grid side-size   (here maximium grid is of size 15X15 cells) [RegionsMat,ComparisonVector]= LDBLookUpTable (ImageSize,LevelsNum,Mode);
+ReducedSizeImage=imresize(rgeb2gary(image),[ImageSize,ImageSize]);
+ELDB_Descriptor=ELDB1(ReducedSizeImage,RegionsMat,ComparisonVector);

 The Demos presented in this project measure the accuricy of ELDB when used for place recgnition by single-image matching.
 The datasets used are: